Merovex/innovators-reading-list/mattis.md

 =======

-1. ``Irrevocable world view" is what the Muslims have.
+1. "Irrevocable world view" is what the Muslims have.

 2. Are the outcomes of the Enlightenment worth defending?
 If so, we need to.
 Enlightement includes the concept of tolerance of different thought.
 We need to be intolerant about defending tolerance.